JetBrains/create-react-kotlin-app/README.md

 ## Limitations

-* The current build configuration does not support Kotlin [dead code elimination](https://kotlinlang.org/docs/reference/javascript-dce.html) for JavaScript.
 * Unit testing is currently not supported in this project.
 We're now working on the Jest Kotlin wrapper.
 Stay tuned!

 ### Converting to a Custom Setup